uvrajanshuman/Spring-Core/src/main/java/com/refstash/dependency_injection/xml_configuration/autowiring/README.md

 >**Note:**<br>
 > In case the dependency of a bean can be resolved by more than one available bean, it leads to ambiguity and thus is not allowed.<br>
 > Herein, **BinarySearch** bean's dependency **SortAlgorithm** can be resolved by two available beans **BubbleSort** and **HeapSort**;
-> this leads to ambiguity and thus spring throus following exception:
+> this leads to ambiguity and thus spring throws following exception:
 >  ```shell
 >  Caused by: org.springframework.beans.factory.NoUniqueBeanDefinitionException: No qualifying bean of
->  type 'com.refstash.dependency_injection.xml_configuration.autowiring.SortAlgorithm' available: expected single matching bean but found 2: bubbleSort,heapSort
+>  type 'com.refstash.dependency_injection.xml_configuration.autowiring.SortAlgorithm' available:
+>  expected single matching bean but found 2: bubbleSort,heapSort
 >  ```
 >To avoid this ambiguity **heapSort** bean declaration has been intentionally commented